Worldly Treat

 Step 5: First Rise

 Cover and allow to rise.
-This will take about an hour or so depending on the environment.
+This will take about an hour, depending on the environment.

-Punch down air and divide dough into 12 equal size balls.
+Punch down the air and divide the dough into 12 equal-sized balls.

 Yeasted bread balls shaped and placed in a cast iron skillet pan to rise.